Find out how many calories in an apple

 We hope that you have found the information that you were looking for on our page covering how many calories in an apple.
 If you are interested in any other foods and beverages, take a look through the menus on the left hand side of the page to find hundreds of everyday foods in a matter of seconds.

 As the old saying goes 'an apple a day keeps the doctor away', and with the wealth of vitamins and minerals that it provides the body with, this is no word of a lie.
-Having found out about apple calories you may also be interested in finding out about the essential vitamins and minerals that the fruit contains, so click here to see it's nutrition facts.

 Please take a moment to like and recommend the site using the social buttons at the top of the page, and be sure to bookmark us so that we are only a click away in the future the next time you have a query on calories in the foods that make up your diet.